oscarolsson94/security/inlämning2.md

 Precautions needed to be taken by the user:
 - Avoid public Wifi connections that aren't protected by password .
 - Pay attention to notifications in your browser reporting a website as unsecure.
+- Make sure to log out of a secure application when it's not being used.
+- Do not use a public network that you do not trust while conducting more sensitive transactions.